uire

 The first line of the Shaker song is NOT: "Tis a gift to be simple"

-It should be "Tis THE gift to be simple" which means a specific spiritual gift of "simplicity."
+It should be "Tis THE gift to be simple" which means a specific gift being "simple."

-Here is the complete lyrics to the single verse dance song in two sections each one repeated = AA + BB:
+Here are the words to this religious dance song in two sections (A+B) each one repeated:

 [A] Tis the gift to be simple, tis the gift to be free,